How to Hire Construction Workers in 6 Steps

 - What advancement opportunities exist?

 Tip: If your business is hiring a construction worker in certain states, you may need to put your target salary range in your public job posting.
 Check your state laws to see if you need to comply.
-Verify whether asking about a candidate’s past salary is allowed in your state as well.
+Verify whether asking about a candidate’s past salary is allowed in your state as well, or check out our guide on salary history bans per state.

-Your job description is going to be the ad that attracts applicants.
-Knowing where to find construction workers is the next hurdle.
-There isn’t a single place to look, and that’s what makes ZipRecruiter a great platform to post a job ad.
-You can post to multiple job boards at once and begin receiving applicants the same day.
+ZipRecruiter is a great platform to post a job ad—you can post to multiple job boards at once and begin receiving applicants the same day.

 The more junior your construction job and the fewer skills you require, the more likely you are to receive lots of candidates.
 The more senior the job, the fewer candidates you’ll probably get.
 In either case, you want to be able to screen candidates quickly and efficiently.
 That’s why we recommend creating a list of half a dozen or so must-have skills the employee needs to be successful in the job.

 Need more ideas on where to post your job ad?
-Although ZipRecruiter has a wide reach, there are some job boards specific to construction workers, i.e., ConstructionJobs.com, iHireConstruction.com, Roadtechs.com.
+Although ZipRecruiter has a wide reach, there are some job boards specific to construction workers, such as ConstructionJobs.com, iHireConstruction.com, and Roadtechs.com.

 One of the most important steps in hiring exceptional employees is the interview process.
 When narrowing down your list of the most qualified candidates, try to keep it to less than a dozen.
 This will make your final selection process more straightforward.

 When interviewing construction workers, it’s important to ask them hypothetical questions.
-Safety is crucial in any construction job and making sure they understand basic safety protocols, beyond the required skills, is key.
+Safety is crucial in any construction job, and making sure they understand basic safety protocols, beyond simply the required skills, is key.
 Here are some sample questions to ask each candidate:

 - How do you ensure your safety and those around you?